nelsonfigueroa/nelson.cloud/content/posts/2024-05-16-calendly-spam.md

 - If you provide support to customers via Calendly, your calendar would also fill up, preventing actual customers from seeking support.
 - If you get spammed, you may take the time to delete appointments and you might accidentally delete some legitimate appointments with real people.

-There's probably a lot more scenarios.
+There are probably a lot more scenarios.

 ## Further Reading